Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- NLTK (Natural Language Toolkit): For text processing and performing NLP tasks like tokenization and stemming.
+- NLTK (Natural Language Toolkit): For text preprocessing and performing NLP tasks, such as tokenization and stemming.

-- TextBlob: For sentiment analysis and classification of text data.
+- TextBlob: For performing sentiment analysis and classification of text data..

 Source Code: https://github.com/kirtiksingh/Cyberbullying-Detection-using-Machine-Learning